SAP/spartacus-docs/_pages/dev/security/content-security-policy.md

 **Note:** Additional directives may be needed to ensure app functionality, such as adding source lists for `script-src`.

-The following Content-Security-Policy headers are recommended to allow SmartEdit and other functionality to work with Composable Storefront and simultaneously offer clickjacking prevention.
+The following Content-Security-Policy headers are recommended to allow SmartEdit and other functionality to work with Composable Storefront and to simultaneously help in preventing clickjacking.

 ```html
 default-src 'self' 'unsafe-inline' {commerce-occ-api-host} {smartedit-host}; img-src 'self' {commerce-occ-api-host} data:;frame-src 'none'; frame-ancestors 'self' {commerce-occ-api-host} {smartedit-host}; style-src 'self' 'unsafe-inline' fonts.googleapis.com use.fontawesome.com; font-src fonts.gstatic.com use.fontawesome.com